 Factsheet for measure IT-2021-22/1984 – measures in Italy

 Law No. 106 of 23 July 2021 (which concerted into law Decree Law No. 73 of 25 May 2021) modified the discipline of temporary contracts introduced by Legislative Decree No. 81 of 15 June 2015.
-In particular, the new law expands the reasons allowing employers to make use of temporary contract between 12 and 24 months of duration until 30 September 2022.
+The new law expands the reasons for employers to offer temporary contracts between 12 and 24 months until 30 September 2022.

-Law No. 106 of 23 July 2021 opens up the possibility for collective bargaining at all levels (sectoral, territorial and company) to deviate from the reasons allowing employers to make use of temporary contracts between 12 and 24 months of duration in specific cases identified by collective agreements.
-The new law allows collective agreements to define further reasons for the use of temporary contracts beyond those set by Law 96 of 12 July 2018 (the so called "Dignity Decree") which were temporary and objective needs, unrelated to ordinary activities; the need to replace other workers; needs related to temporary, significant and non-programmable increases in ordinary activity.
-Thereby, the law makes the use of temporary contracts more flexible compared to the discipline set by the "Dignity Decree", which restricted the use of temporary contracts after the liberalisation phase started in the early 2000s.
+Law No. 106 of 23 July 2021 opens up the possibility for collective bargaining at all levels (sectoral, territorial and company).
+The new law allows collective agreements to define further reasons for the use of temporary contracts beyond those set by Law 96 of 12 July 2018 (the so called "Dignity Decree").
+This law listed reasons for temporary employment such as temporary and objective needs, employment unrelated to ordinary activities, the need to replace other workers, and needs related to temporary, significant and non-programmable increases in ordinary activity.
+This new law makes the use of temporary contracts more flexible compared to the discipline set by the "Dignity Decree", which restricted the use of temporary contracts after the liberalisation phase started in the early 2000s.
+In special cases, collective agreements can help determine the duration of temporary contracts by allowing them to deviate from the reasons allowing employers to contracts between 12 and 24 months.

 No information available.